harryprince/renkun-ken.github.io/_posts/2014-08-08-difference-between-magrittr-and-pipeR.md

 It is all because the heuristic rules try to smartly decide how to pipe the object.
 I must admit that for data frame or list manipulation, it works fine and is quite robust because few people would do things like `df - 1` or when `df` is a data frame or list.
 But in broader usage where elementary objects like atomic vectors count in, the rules become unfounded and the behavior can be suddenly unpredictable.

-That is why I designed pipeR package which is based on a different set of principles and rules that avoids all the above problems.
+That is why I based pipeR package on a different set of principles and rules that avoids all the above problems at the first place.

 ## pipeR: Principles and rules